Carrozzeria Touring Superleggera: Legacy

 During the winding up, roughly 80% of Touring Superleggera's archives caught fire.
 Seeking to reestablish a record of the firm's production, Carlo Felice Bianchi Anderloni got in touch with every owner, creating the Touring Superleggera registry and leading it from 1995 on.

-In 1995, he contributed to the revival of Concorso d'Eleganza Villa d'Este, serving as President of the Jury until his death in 2003.
-In his honor the show began to award the "Carlo Felice Bianchi Anderloni Memorial Trophy" to the most elegant car with a body by Touring.
+In 1995, he contributed to the revival of Concorso d'Eleganza Villa d'Este, serving as president of the jury until his death in 2003.
+In his honor, the show began to award the "Carlo Felice Bianchi Anderloni Memorial Trophy" to the most elegant car with a body by Touring.

 21st century

 In 2006, a group of private investors specializing in high-end automotive makes, bought the brand and trademarks from the late owner.
 A newly created firm, Carrozzeria Touring Superleggera S.r.l. was established in Milan to provide automotive design, engineering, coachbuilding, homologation services, non-automotive industrial design, and restoration of historic vehicles.

 At the 2008 Concorso d'Eleganza Villa d'Este, Touring debuted the Bellagio Fastback Touring, based on the Maserati Quattroporte and the A8 GCS Berlinetta Touring, a concept car powered by a Maserati drivetrain.
 At the 2010 Geneva Motor Show, Touring Bentley Continental Flying Star premiered: a shooting-brake model based on the Bentley Continental GTC, coach built in limited series, with the endorsement of Bentley.

 In 2011, it was followed by Gumpert Tornante by Touring, a superfast Grand Tourer commissioned by the German sports car manufacturer.

 On the stage of the 2012 Geneva Motor Show, Touring Superleggera showcased a static style model based on the space-frame chassis of the Alfa Romeo 8C Competizione.
 It was a tribute to the C52 Disco Volante, a racing car with a Touring Superleggera designed body introduced in 1952.
 The name in Italian stands for “Flying Saucer”.
-It represents one of the most iconic cars of the history of automobile.
 The Disco Volante was very streamlined, wind tunnel tested and with the body built on a tubular space frame.
-The C52 shocked the crowd for its utterly out-of-the-ordinary design, influencing the automobile design for decades.